dotnet/docs/docs/core/tutorials/using-on-mac-vs-full-solution.md

 ## Creating a test project

 Unit tests provide automated software testing during your development and publishing.
-The testing framework that you use in this tutorial is [xUnit](https://xunit.github.io/).
+The testing framework that you use in this tutorial is [xUnit (version 2.2.0 or later)](https://xunit.github.io/), which is installed automatically when the xUnit test project is added to the solution in the following steps.

 1. In the **Solution** sidebar, right-click the `WordCounter` solution and select **Add** > **Add New Project**.